 Make a connection with a friend or loved one by phone or Facetime.
 Schedule a Zoom happy hour with friends to share some wine and a few laughs.
 If you’re looking for something that feels a little more personal than a video call, take the time to write a letter.
 Everyone loves getting snail mail from the heart!

-4) Make your home extra cozy
+4) Make your home EXTRA cozy this holiday

 Just because we’re stuck at home doesn’t mean we can’t enjoy it.
 Why not turn your home into a cozy oasis of calm with fluffy blankets, twinkly lights, and a roaring fire in the fireplace?
 If you don’t have a fireplace, stream a fireplace on your TV and settle in with a mug of hot chocolate.